 Full participation is required for 100 percent reimbursement.
 All attendees must:

-- Make flight arrangements that depart after attending the final session which ends at 11 am on Sunday December 4
+- Make flight arrangements that depart after the final session ending at 1:45 PM on Sunday, December 3

 - A signed letter from your program director stating the dates of your fellowship

 - A copy of your curriculum vitae (CV)

 Your application will be reviewed, and you will be notified within two weeks of the status of your application.

 The deadline to have a Real ID is May 7, 2025.
 Your driver's license or state-issued ID may not be accepted when flying domestically.